nilsonholger/osx-zsh-completions/Readme.md

 ===================
 Provides zsh completions for selected OSX commands.
-This repository's main purpose is to create quality auto completions, e.g. conditional flag aware presentation and selection of choices, as well as up to date and feature complete auto completions.
+This repository's main purpose is to create quality auto completions, e.g. conditional flag aware presentation and selection of choices, as well as up-to-date and feature-complete auto completions.

 INSTALLATION
 ============